hitoshi-watase/sercrod/docs/reference/directives/websocket.md

 - If the element is “clickable” (`<button>`, `<a>` without `download`, or `<input type="button|submit|reset">`):
   - The WebSocket connection is created when the user clicks the element.
 - Otherwise:
-  - Nablla automatically attempts the connection once on the next animation frame.
+  - Sercrod automatically attempts the connection once on the next animation frame.

 #### Spec expression and URL resolution